Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Abstract

 \section{Abstract}

-In this paper we propose a new methodology for testing the parametric forms of the mean and variance functions based on weighted residual empirical processes and their martingale transformations in regression models.
-The dimensions of the parameter vectors can be divergent as the sample size goes to infinity.
-We then study the convergence of weighted residual empirical processes and their martingale transformation under the null and alternative hypotheses in the diverging dimension setting.
-The proposed tests based on weighted residual empirical processes can detect local alternatives distinct from the null at the fastest possible rate of order $n^{-1/2}$ but are not asymptotically distribution-free.
-While the tests based on martingale transformed weighted residual empirical processes can be asymptotically distribution-free, yet, unexpectedly, can only detect the local alternatives converging to the null at a much slower rate of order $n^{-1/4}$, which is somewhat different from existing asymptotically distribution-free tests based on martingale transformations.
-As the tests based on the residual empirical process are not distribution-free, we propose a smooth residual bootstrap and verify the validity of its approximation in diverging dimension settings.
-Simulation studies and a real data example are conducted to illustrate the effectiveness of our tests. \\
+This paper explores hypothesis testing for the parametric forms of the mean and variance functions in regression models under diverging-dimension settings.
+To mitigate the curse of dimensionality, we introduce weighted residual empirical process-based tests, both with and without martingale transformations.
+The asymptotic properties of these tests are derived from the behavior of weighted residual empirical processes and their martingale transformations under the null and alternative hypotheses.
+The proposed tests without martingale transformations achieve the fastest possible rate of detecting local alternatives, specifically of order $n^{-1/2}$, which is unaffected by dimensionality.
+However, these tests are not asymptotically distribution-free.
+To address this limitation, we propose a smooth residual bootstrap approximation and establish its validity in diverging-dimension settings.
+In contrast, tests incorporating martingale transformations are asymptotically distribution-free but exhibit an unexpected limitation: they can only detect local alternatives converging to the null at a much slower rate of order $n^{-1/4}$, which remains independent of dimensionality.
+This finding reveals a theoretical advantage in the power of tests based on weighted residual empirical process without martingale transformations over their martingale-transformed counterparts, challenging the conventional wisdom of existing asymptotically distribution-free tests based on martingale transformations.
+To validate our approach, we conduct simulation studies and apply the proposed tests to a real-world dataset, demonstrating their practical effectiveness. \\

 {\bf Key words:} Asymptotically distribution-free, diverging number of parameters, martingale transformation, weighted residual empirical processes.